CONFEST-2026/confest-2026.github.io/concur/past-editions.md

 subnav: concur
 ---

+# Past Editions

-CONCUR 2026 in Liverpool is the 37th International Conference on Concurrency Theory.
-Previous editions include:
+CONCUR 2026 in Liverpool will be the 37th International Conference on Concurrency Theory.
+The full list of previous edition is below.

 <ul>
     {% for edition in site.data.previous-concur.past_concur %}